KarimMokhtar/react-drag-drop-files/README.md

 [download-url]: https://npmjs.org/package/react-drag-drop-files

-Light and simple reactjs drag and drop library.
+Light and simple reactjs drag and drop files library to use with very flexible options to change, so you put whatever the design you want for your drop-area.
+Users can drag and drop or even select the file anywhere in the window.

 ## Demo